sonjageorgievska/current/proposals/software-sustainability.md

   there are people in the Center who know how to develop research software 'properly'; on the other hand, whether things are done properly in practice depends largely on the skill and willingness of the (one) engineer that is working on a given project.
-Furthermore, it is unclear how much insight line managers have into sustainability aspects of the software we develop; it may depend largely on who the line manager is, and how they balance sustainability aspects with doing just enough to be able to write the next paper.
-We should figure out what is keeping our engineers from striving to implement NLeSC mission, as opposed to the PI's mission.
+Furthermore, it is unclear how much insight line|project managers have into sustainability aspects of the software we develop; it may depend largely on who the manager is, and how they balance sustainability aspects with doing just enough to be able to write the next paper.
+We should figure out what is keeping our engineers from striving to contribute to NLeSC's mission, as opposed to the PI's mission.
 One possibility of getting a handle on this is through interviews.
 - **Develop content for _Five recommendations for FAIR software_ website**